emard/LibXSVF-ESP/README.md

 navigate to SVF file and click upload.
 2MB SVF file uploads in 12 seoonds.
-ESP32 needs to buffer each command, remember to limit command size at SVF file generation.
+ESP32 needs to buffer each command, remember to limit command size to 128 kbit or less at SVF file generation.
-Lattice example:
+Lattice example that limits to 8 kbit (works up to 128):

     ddtcmd  -oft -svfsingle -revd -maxdata 8 -if bitstream.xcf -of bitstream.svf